JanSharp/VRCChalkboard/VFXTargetGun/notes.md

   - the synced state must not care about the UI, because the UI may not even exist yet.
 Well, the buttons.
     - when creating the buttons, adjust them to match the current state
   - sync selected effect
+- toggle the UI off when someone else picks up the gun. still possible to be toggled on again, but only the owner can actually interact with it

+- potentially disable the Hide UI toggle to prevent any of the proximity issues in VR